Blerim Džemaili: Napoli

 On 25 June 2011, Džemaili was signed by Napoli for €9 million with Fabiano Santacroce (loan) and Manuele Blasi (free) going the other way to Parma.
 Džemaili has been a consistent performer so far for Napoli.
 Džemaili has been well received by the fans as he has scored twice and assisted once in eleven appearances in the Serie A. His first was a right-footed shot from outside the box to the bottom left corner following a corner in a match against Lecce and his second was struck late to earn an equaliser as Napoli earned a point at Novara.
 Džemaili has also appeared six times in the UEFA Champions League group stages and helped Napoli into the final 16.
-At the end of his first season with Napoli, Dzemaili has made 28 appearances in the Serie A, scoring three times and providing four assists.
-On 25 March 2012, he scored a notable long distance goal against Catania.

 Džemaili had appeared regularly for the side in the Coppa Italia, and played the entire match in the final in which they defeated Juventus 2–0.

 On 30 March 2013, he scored a hat-trick described by Goal.com as "spectacular", in a 5–3 win away at Torino.
 He netted the second goal in a 2–0 win against Genoa just a week later, making it four goals in two games.
 He also scored Napoli's third goal in a 3–0 win against Pescara on 27 April.

 Džemaili was an unused substitute as Napoli won the 2014 Coppa Italia Final 3–1 against Fiorentina.